dmbarbour/glas/docs/GlasDesign.md

 eq
 lt

-The 'lt' operator asserts that a second stack element is 'less than' the top stack element. is fairly arbitrary: numbers before dicts before lists, dicts compare keys before vals, and lists compare lexicographically.
+The 'lt' operator asserts that a second stack element is 'less than' the top stack element.
+Is fairly arbitrary across types: numbers before dicts before lists, dicts compare keys before vals, and lists compare lexicographically.

+### Assertions

+Assertions don't need special operators.
+They can be expressed thusly:

+        assert { P } = try { try { P } then { fail } else {} } then { fail } else {}

+I'm still contemplating whether it's worth adding an operator for assertions.
+If I use a lot of them, it might be worthwhile.

 ### Annotations